xXleowXx/gitlab-charts/doc/charts/gitlab/webservice/index.md

 ### GitLab Shell

-GitLab Shell uses an Auth Token in its communication with Unicorn.
-Share the token with GitLab Shell and Unicorn using a shared Secret.
+GitLab Shell uses an Auth Token in its communication with Webservice.
+Share the token with GitLab Shell and Webservice using a shared Secret.

 ```yaml
 shell: